fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 python -m pip install --upgrade pip wheel setuptools virtualenv
 ```

-Next, we can simply pip install the package, but the advised way is to create a virtual env and install all dependencies locally
+Next, we can simply pip install the package, but the advised way is to create a virtual env and install all dependencies locally.

 In your project root dir, do the following: